Saint Library

 "Lord, to whom shall we go?
 You have the words of eternal life."

 Simon Peter, a fisherman from Galilee, was called by Christ to become the 'Rock' on which the Church stands.
-Though impulsive and flawed—famously denying his Lord three times—his profound repentance and declaration of faith, 'You are the Christ,' earned him the Keys to the Kingdom.
-After the Resurrection, he shepherded the early Church with bold authority, healing the sick and opening the door of faith to the Gentiles.
-His journey from a fearful denier to a fearless martyr culminated in Rome, where he deemed himself unworthy to die like his Master and was crucified upside down.
+Though he famously denied his Lord three times, his profound repentance earned him the Keys to the Kingdom, and he became the fearless shepherd of the early Church until his martyrdom in Rome, where he was crucified upside down.

 Peter the Apostle